 BETTER CONVERSATIONS VIDEOS

-Each year, as part of our research, the coaches met with me to discuss what coaches should do and how they should do it.
-At the end of the project, after we’d spent 30 days together, I asked the team, “what is the one thing that you think is most important for coaches to do if they want to improve?”, and their answer was “video recording coaching conversations”.
+Each year as part of our research, the coaches met with me to discuss what coaches should do and how they should do it.
+At the end of the project, after we’d spent 30 days together, I asked the team, “What is the one thing that you think is most important for coaches to do if they want to improve?”
+Their answer: “Video recording coaching conversations.”

 How did your weekend go?
 If you’re like me, the events we experienced this weekend may have prompted you to be in some tough conversations either face to face or online, and—again—if you are like me, you may not be happy with how you handled each interaction.
 What I urge you to do today, in this last video in this series, is to make sure you are not too hard on yourself.
 You can’t do better than your best, and none of us is perfect.
 Healthy relationships usually require forgiveness at times.
 To foster better conversations, we can start by forgiving ourselves.

 Reflection is a big part of learning.
 When we reflect, we can look back at something, such as a behavior, assess how we did, and then think about how we can do better based on what we’ve learned through reflection.
 In today’s video, I talk about how we can use reflection to get better at the way we control emotions, build connections, and listen.

 Is listening the most important communication strategy for coaches?
 Maybe.
 Listening certainly is essential for effective coaching, but it is also essential for almost any meaningful communication.
 And, when we asked people from nine countries around the world to video record and watch their conversations, listening was the one strategy they identified that they most needed to improve.
 In today’s video, I talk about listening, why it is important, and I share one simple strategy that will help anyone become a better listener.

 You can download free forms to help you improve as a listener (and improve at demonstrating empathy) here: